bingeli1212/nitrile-preview/doc/DOC-diagram.md

         label.bot "t=\b" (-3,-2)

-# The def command
+# The fn command

-The 'def' command allows for a new user-defined function to be
+The 'fn' command allows for a new user-defined function to be created.
-created.

-    def P(x) = pow(x,2)
+    fn P(x) = pow(x,2)
     cartesian.yplot {f:P} 1 2 3

-The command starts with the string 'def', followed by a function name, followed by a set of parentheses, within which is a list of arguments, separated by comma, followed by an equal sign, and then addtional expression.
+The command starts with the string 'fn', followed by a function name, followed by a set of parentheses, within which is a list of arguments, separated by comma, followed by an equal sign, and then addtional expression.

 The expression can contain other user-defined funtions, or built-in scalar function provided by Diagram.

+# Setting up an environment symbol

+Setting up environment symbol to hold a scalar quantity is done by the ``${...}`` followed by an equal sign and then an arithmetic expression.
+In the following example the symbol 'pi' is assigned a quantity that 3.1415, which is then used inside the function body of 'f' as well as part of the the 'draw' command.

+    ${pi} = 3.1415
+    fn f(x) = \pi/x
+    set refx 5
+    set refy 5
+    cartesian.xaxis -10 10
+    cartesian.yaxis -10 10
+    cartesian.yplot {f:f} [1:10]
+    draw {arrow} (0,0) (\pi,\pi)

+Note that the symbol that follows the 'var' command must conform to the conventionn of starting with a letter, and followed by additional letters and/or digits if any.
+A single letter symbol is permitted.
+In addition, instead of being assigned a number, the right hand side of the equal sign can also be a valid expression, in which case the value of that expression is evaluated immediately, and the quantity of which is assigned to the symbol.

+    ${pi} = cos(0)/2

+In the previous example the 'cos()' is a built-in scalar function that is discussed next.
+Otherwise it could also be a user-defined function such as 'f()' in the previous example.

+When appear inside a normal command, it must appear after a backslash, such as '\pi'.

-# Built-in scalar functions
+# built-in scalar functions

 Following are built-in functions provided by Diagram

++ 'log(x)':
-* log     - natural log
+  returns the natural log of a number

++ 'log10(x)':
-* log10   - base-10 log
+  returns the base-10 log

++ 'log1p(x)':
-* log1p   - natural log of 1 plus the argument, the same as log(1+x)
+  returns the natural log of a number that is
+  1 plus the argument; it is the same as log(1+x)

++ 'log2(x)':
-* log2    - base-2 log
+  returns the base-2 log

++ 'exp(x)':
-* exp     - exponential function: exp(1) = e, exp(2) = `e^2`
+  return the output of an exponential function for which the base is set to be the Euler's number `e`: exp(1) = e; exp(2) = `e^2`

-* pow     - power function: power(5,2) = 25
-* rad     - convert degree to radian
-* deg     - convert radian to degree
++ 'pow(x,y)':
+  returns the result of raising `x` to the `y`-th power: pow(3,2) = 9; pow(4,2) = 16

++ 'rad(x)':
+  converts a quantity in degrees to a quantity in radian: rad(180) = 3.1415

++ 'deg(x)':
+  converts a quantity in radians to a quantity in degrees: deg(3.1415) = 180

++ 'cos(x)':
-* cos     - cosine function, input must be given in radians
+  returns the output of a cosine function, input must be given in radians

++ 'sin(x)':
-* sin     - sine function, input must be given in radians
+  return the output of a sine function, input must be given in radians

++ 'sqrt(x)':
-* sqrt    - the square root function
+  returns the square root of a number: sqrt(9) = 3

++ 'atan2(y,x)':
-* atan2   - returns the measurement in radians for an angle formed between the vector line from the origin to (x,y) and the x-axis, when called as atan2(y,x)
+  returns the angle measurement in radians for an angle formed between the vector line from the origin to (x,y) and the x-axis

-# Range expression
+# the range-expression syntax

-The Range expression serves to express one or more scalar quantities.
-When it appears as part of a group of scalar arguments of a command, it serves to express one or more scalar quantities for that command, instead of a single scalar as is expressed by a float or an expression.
+The range-expression serves to present one or more scalar quantities with a command that expects scalar quantities as part of its command line structure.
+When it appears as part of a group of scalar arguments of a command, it serves to express one or more scalar quantities for that command.
 For example, in the following command a total of 11 scalars will be supplied to the `cartesian.yplot` command.

-    def P(x) = pow(x,2)
+    fn P(x) = pow(x,2)
     cartesian.yplot {f:P} [1:10]

-A Range-expression must appears between a set of brackets, and it consists of two or three quantities each of which separated by a single colon.
+A range-expression must appears between a set of brackets, and it consists of two or three quantities each separated by a single colon.

-The semantics between a Range expression for when there are two quantities versus when there are three quantities are slightly different.
-When there are only two quantities, such as "1:10", the quantity "1" denotes the `base`, and the quantity "10" denotes the `limit`.
-The range of scalars will be generated in such a way that the first one is always the same as `base`, and each additional scalars is introduced by adding "1" to the previous quantity.
-The generation of scalars stops as soon as the scalar exceeds the quantity imposed by the `limit`.
-Thus, for the example of "1:10", the scalars it entails are 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.
+When a range-expression consists of two quantities, such as "1:10", the first one denotes the `base`, and the second one denotes the `limit`.
+The range of scalars this range-expression covers include all the numbers between the `base` and `limit`, starting from the `base`, with each additional number one greater than its predecessor, and with a final number not exceeding `limit`.
+Thus, for the case of a range-expression "1:10", the scalars it entails are 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.

-If a Range-expression is given as a set of three quantities, such as the case of "1:3:10", then the last quantity denotes the `limit`, and the middle quantity denotes the increment for each additional scalar starting from the second one.
-Thus, in the case of "1:3:10", the scalars it entails
-are: 1, 4, 7, 10.
+If a Range-expression is given as a set of three quantities, such as the case of "1:3:10", then the last quantity denotes the `limit`, and the middle quantity denotes the increment for each additional scalar after the `base`.
+Thus, in the case of "1:3:10", the scalars it entails are: 1, 4, 7, 10.

-# The mini-diagram

-The mini-diagram are commands that allow for a diagram to be generated that would be blended with the surrounding text.
-Following are two examples of such mini-diagram.

-    \xyplot{20;10;0.2,0.2,0.3,0.3,0.4,0.4;3}
-    \vbarchart{20;10;0.2,0.8,0.6,0.4,1.0}

-# The node and edge
+# drawing nodes and edges

+Nodes and edges are common constructions found in almost any literatures covering the topics in the fields of graph theory.

-The 'node' and 'edge' commands are for supporting drawings commonly found in graph theory, where there are nodes, which are basically circles with an optional text in the middle, or edges, which are lines (straight or curved) connecting two nodes, with an optional arrow at either end of the line.
+The 'node' and 'edge' commands are for supporting drawings of such nature.
+In particular, each `node` command is to draw one or more nodes, with each node shaped as a circle, with optional text in the middle.

     node.A  (1,1)
     node.B  (5,5)

 The previous two commands would have drawn two nodes, one named "A", and one named "B" at two locations where each aligns with the center of one of the nodes.
 The default radius of the node is 1, but it can be configured to another such as "2" by doing the following

     config noderadius 2

-The "edge" command would be able to draw an edge between two nodes.
+The option after the command such as ".A" and ".B" is used to assign a name to this node, so that it can be referred to later by a command such as `edge`.
+In the following example the `edge` command is to draw an edge between nodes "A" and "B".

     edge.A.B

 The edge is by default a straight line.
-Each end point of this line starts from the outside of the node.
+Each end point of this line starts from the outside of the node, touching the perimeter of the circle.
 However, if a curved line is desired, then the "dir:" option can be included.
-This option describes an angle in degree, as to how to start out the curved line in a new direction.
-A positive number describes an additional angle to be added to the normal angle, calculated by the direct distance between the two nodes.
-A positive "dir" expresses that it should turn counter-clockwise, and a negative "dir" expresses that it should turn clockwise.
-Note that the angle being discussed here refers to the angle going from the first node to the second node.
+This option describes an angle in degree, from the view point of the starting node, how far off it is to veer away from the straight line direction to reach the destination node.
+A positive "dir" option would mean that it makes a counter-clockwise turn, and a negative "dir" expresses that it should make a clockwise turn.

-Thus, the following example would have drawn a curved edge that is to appear on the top-left hand side of the supposed straight line that would have been drawn had the "dir:" option not been specified.
+Thus, the following example would have drawn a curved edge that is to come out of the first node at the top of the circle, and then entering the second node on its left-hand side.
+This is because the straight line direction would be a 45 degree from the first node to the second node, and thus an addition turning of 45 degree angle would have placed the starting direction at a 90 degree angle.
+Since the turning would be semantical, the destination node would have its angle turned in the opposite direction.

+    node.A  (1,1)
+    node.B  (5,5)
     edge.A.B {dir:45}

 If the edge is going to include arrow heads, then one of the following three options should've been used